SajjadSS/Data-Science-Coursera-3/CodeBook.md

 By the end of step 1 all test and train datasets have been  combind.
 We have three files as X\_all, y\_all and subject\_all.

 STEP 2
-Extracts only the measurements on the mean and standard deviation for each measurement.
+Extracts only the functions which contains mean and standard deviation.

-First we should find the id for measurments containing mean() or std() terms.
+First we should find the id for measurments containing mean() or std() terms. "mean_columns_id" is a numeric vector containing the row number of all functoins in the "features.txt" which contain "mean()".
+Similar for "std()".

 ```{r}
 mean_columns_id<-grep("mean()",features[,2],fixed=TRUE)